hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 # Known Bugs
 - [Not working with Broadcom BCM57810S](https://github.com/xvzf/zyxel-gpon-sfp/issues/10)
 - Issue on IPv6 discovery.
-But we are not sure if is a edge case of a particular ISP or not
+Not certain whether it is a edge case of a particular ISP or not
 - [Some sticks have a custom password](https://github.com/xvzf/zyxel-gpon-sfp/issues/6)
-- On V2.5 the Lantiq SDK has been updated from 6.4.2 to 7.5.1, but breaking upload performance
+- On V2.5 the Lantiq SDK has been updated from 6.4.2 to 7.5.1, breaking upload performance

 # Miscellaneous Links